cpmech/gosl/doc/README.md

 # Gosl &ndash; Go scientific library

-Gosl is a computing library written in go language (golang) to help with the development of software for scientific research.
+Gosl is a computing library written in Go to help with the development of software for scientific research.
 The library tries to be as general as possible.
 The use of concurrency for multi-threaded applications and message passing for parallel computations are considered.
 Functions and structures for geometry calculations, random numbers generation and probability distributions, optimisation algorithms, and plotting and visualisation are implemented as well.

 [See the documentation](https://godoc.org/github.com/cpmech/gosl) for more details (e.g. how to call functions and use structures).